 Veterinary vaccines are potent biologic drugs – most having proven durations of immunity much longer than the annual, biennial or triennial booster frequencies recommended by vaccine manufacturers and veterinarians.
 They also carry the very real risk of serious adverse side affects and should not be administered more often than necessary to maintain immunity.

 The extended durations of immunity for vaccines is not “new” or “recent” science as some members of the Maine Veterinary Medical Association (MVMA) have claimed.
 AAHA reveals on Page 2 of their Guidelines that ideal reduced vaccination protocols were recommended by vaccinology experts beginning in 1978.
-A "Veterinary Practice News" article entitled “Managing Vaccine Changes” (Attachment 3) by veterinarian Dennis M. McCurnin,reports that: “Change has been discussed for the past 15 years and now has started to move across the country.”
+A "Veterinary Practice News" article entitled “Managing Vaccine Changes” by veterinarian Dennis M. McCurnin, reports that: “Change has been discussed for the past 15 years...”

-According to a September 1, 2004 article in the DVM veterinary news magazine (Attachment 1), the 312 member Maine Veterinary Medical Association (MVMA) “champions full disclosure of vaccine information to pet owners.”
-MVMA president, Dr. Bill Bryant, is quoted as stating: “Its time for something like this to come out … disclosure forms will be an important resource to have available, [and] if it goes before the Legislature, we’d likely support it.”
+According to a September 2004 article in the DVM veterinary news magazine (Attachment 1), the 312 member Maine Veterinary Medical Association (MVMA) “champions full disclosure of vaccine information to pet owners.”
+MVMA president, Dr. Bill Bryant agrees.

-It is time.
-Pet owners have the right to know the scientifically proven durations of immunity for the veterinary vaccines given their animals, as well as the potential adverse side effects and benefits.
-LD 429 would make that standardized information available to all pet owners.
+Pet owners have the right to know the scientifically proven durations of immunity for the veterinary vaccines, as well as the potential adverse side effects and benefits.

 Kris continued her powerful testimony with detailed adverse reaction symptoms and advice which should be heeded by all conscientious pet owners: